 By default, Plesk installs updates automatically be means of the Plesk daily task (executed every night), if the option Automatically install Plesk updates is enabled at Tools & Settings > Update and Upgrade Settings.

 To update Plesk and its components manually, see instructions below.
-This procedure can be done either via a browser or a command-line interface directly on a Plesk server.
+This procedure can be done either via the Plesk interface or a command-line interface directly on a Plesk server.

 Plesk may go offline for several minutes, if updates require a Plesk restart

 Websites will stay online

 Note: If a service component is going to be updated, its service will be restarted.

 Table of Contents

 - What Plesk update is currently installed on the system?